m7amd777/genai-supervised-ml-study/README.md

 ## 📁 Contents

-- `/data/` – Sample datasets used (regression & classification)
+- `/MATLAB CODE/` – Code used in preparation of the datasets
-- `/prompts/` – Prompt templates used for LLM testing
+- `/figures/` – IMportant Figures of the findings
-- `/notebooks/` – Code snippets and generated Python scripts from LLMs
+- `/phase1 matlab/` – Content Affliated with Phase1 matlab
-- `/results/` – Performance reports, accuracy & F1 score comparisons
+- `/phase2 results/` – Content Affliated with Phase2 results
-- `/paper.pdf` – Full research paper
+- `/prompts` – Prompt Strategies used

 ---